 In 1901, Fred W. Stecher registered the name Pompeian Massage Cream and Skin Food for a cream he had spent many months formulating.
 By the end of the decade Pompeian Massage Cream, as it came to be known, was the best-selling face cream in the United States.

-Stecher had bought out his brother’s share of the pharmacy business in 1900, but sales of Pompeian Massage Cream were so good that he closed the pharmacy in 1906 and opened the newly incorporated Pompeian Manufacturing Company in larger premises downtown on Fourth Street.
+By 1900, Stecher had acquired his brother’s share of the pharmacy business but sales of Pompeian Massage Cream were so good that he closed the pharmacy in 1906 and opened the newly incorporated Pompeian Manufacturing Company in larger premises downtown on Fourth Street.

 See also: Rolling Creams